Domhnall Gleeson and Will Tilston in Goodbye Christopher Robin (Photo: Fox Searchlight)

 That’s an awful lot of weight for one movie to carry, but the strain really only becomes apparent during the latter passages.
 For the most part, director Simon Curtis and scripters Frank Cottrell Boyce and Simon Vaughan do a smooth job of integrating the disparate elements to fashion a bittersweet yarn that largely centers on a co-opted childhood.
 The efforts to reclaim said adolescence would logically factor into any such narrative, yet it’s during the final stretch (basically, when Lawther takes over from Tilston in the role of Christopher Robin) that the picture becomes rushed, clipped and unsatisfying.

 Goodbye Christopher Robin makes a valiant attempt at emerging as more than just a traditional biopic.
-Ultimately, though, its lofty ambitions are a bit too much for the filmmakers to bear.
+Ultimately, though, its lofty ambitions are almost too much for the filmmakers to bear.